Devil's Den (game): Gameplay

-Several scenarios are included with the game, including one for the Confederate assault on Little Round Top.
+Each turn represents 8 minutes of game play.
+Four scenarios are presented, including the Confederate assault on Little Round Top and two "what if?" variants.

 Publication history

-Leonard Millman and Dr. David Martin had previously produced the American Civil War wargame 20th Maine, published by OSG in 1979.
+In 1979, Leonard Millman and David Martin created the American Civil War wargame The 20th Maine, which was published by OSG.
 The next year, Millman and Martin designed Devil's Den using many of the same rules; it was also published by OSG.

 In 1985, Avalon Hill acquired the rights to the game, and revised the rules to include basic and advanced games.
 It was then republished with artwork by Charles Kibler and George I. Parrish, Jr.

 Reception

 In Issue 54 of Moves, Steve List considered this a much more refined game than its predecessor, 20th Maine, but noted that "The game plays well, but slowly compared to 20th Maine because of the greater number of counters and markers in play.
 It is no worse in this respect than any of the Terrible Swift Sword] family, though."
 List concluded by giving Devil's Den a grade of B+.